 - Cook Pasta "al dente" (approximately 8 minutes) and drain.

-- In a sauté pan, add 1 Tbsp olive oil.
+- In a sauté pan, add 1 tablespoon olive oil.
 Place shrimp in pan and cook for 2 minutes over medium heat.

 - Turn shrimp over and cook for an additional minute.